 High School graduates and other continuing students who have been accepted for enrolment by Turtle Mountain Community College can apply for this scholarship.
 Applications are available at Turtle Mountain Community College or by contacting the North Dakota University Systems.
-The application deadline is June 30.
+The priority deadline for submitting a completed application is July 15 of each year.
+Applications received after priority deadline, or that have missing documents as of the priority deadline, will only be considered if funding remains after all eligible applicants as of July 15 have first been awarded.
 Each student is selected by the Indian Scholarship Committee based upon criteria established by that agency.